-In September 2013, the IP-SIG ran a successful bus tour for 35 people through parts of Ontario.
+In September 2013, the IP-SIG ran a successful bus tour through parts of Ontario for 35 people from Canada, the United States, England, Ireland, Germany and Australia.
 Below is the description of the itinerary and call for interest.

 The 2013 Irish Palatine Ontario Tour will provide an experience from which every IP descendent will benefit and have life-long memories.
 The Tour will take place from September 5 to 15, 2013.

 The planning committee has included as much IP information and as many IP experiences as possible while making the trip both fun and informative.
 Unlike the Palatine settlements in Ireland that were concentrated in small geographical areas, the Palatines in Ontario settled across the province, so the tour will have four accommodation hubs … Hamilton, Stoney Lake, Ottawa and Kingston.

 Over the eleven-day trip, there will be banquets, tours, musical events, guest speakers and lots of time to connect with other IP descendants from North America, Europe and beyond, to learn about our ancestors’ collective experience in Ontario.